tedchirvasiu/webpack-simples-config/README.md

         'app': './src/index.js'                 //The entry point.
 Multiple entries can be specified },
     output: {
-        filename: '[name].bundle.js',           //[name] is the name of the entry being generated
+        filename: '[name].bundle.js',           //[name] is the name of the entry being bundled
         path: path.resolve(__dirname, 'dist')   //The absolute location for generating the bundle },
 };